No-Reference Light Field Image Quality Assessment Based on Spatial-Angular Measurement: Proposed Method

 \subsection{Validity of Individual Quality Component}

 We explore the effectiveness of three proposed components ($F_{LCN}$, $F_{GDD}$, $F_{WLBP}$).
-The performance values are shown in TABLE V. We can observe that the $F_{WLBP}$ performance is the best because it can capture subtle changes between SAIs from EPI.
+The performance values are shown in TABLE V. We can observe that the $F_{WLBP}$ performance is the best on both Win5-LID and MPI-LFA datasets because it can capture subtle changes between SAIs from EPI.
+This also demonstrates that the weight of $F_{WLBP}$ should be higher in regression.
 The reason for the slightly lower performance of $F_{LCN}$ on the MPI-LFA dataset is that only HEVC and GAUSS distortion can significantly affect the spatial quality of the LFI.
 Moreover, other distortions primarily affect the angular consistency of the LFI.
 Since $F_{GDD}$ is insensitive to small angular consistency degradation and MPI-LFA contains many angular distortions with low distortion levels, it has lower performance on MPI-LFA dataset.
 Overall, the results demonstrate the validity of our proposed features and the performance is improved after combining features.